 If you ever thought about becoming a full-time programmer, now’s your perfect chance – with programming and scripting languages on the rise in popularity, various world-renowned companies are searching for programming and design experts.
 These companies are usually ready to offer hefty salaries and great working conditions, so it’s no wonder that a lot of people are trying to land the job!
-With PHP being one of the more popular scripting languages, it’s definitely one of the better options to choose from.
+With PHP being one of the more popular scripting languages, it’s one of the better options to choose from.
 However, if you want to land a job as a PHP specialist, you’re going to have to be prepared – this is why in this tutorial, we’ll talk about some of the most popular PHP interview questions.

 After we cover the PHP interview questions and answers, we’ll talk about how to utilize PHP practice before a job interview.
 Then, I’ll give you some general tips and advice on how you can maximize your chances of getting the job.